jlevy/lft/lft.md

 Famously, the waterfall approach to software development rarely worked in practice.
 (At this point this should come as no surprise since we know it fundamentally hinders the true process of engineering.)
-Specifications were too vague, didn't reflect a correct solution, or were too detailed to maintain as requirements evolved.
+Specifications were too vague, didn’t reflect a correct solution, or were too detailed to maintain as requirements evolved.

-Documents are "dead" unless they are part of routine engineering workflows.
+Documents are “dead” unless they are part of routine engineering workflows.
-So over time, the "real" specification was often just the code itself.
+So over time, the “real” specification was often just the code itself.

 Now vibe coders working with LLMs are rediscovering specifications, because of this crucial difference.
-While imperfect, it's now far easier to convert English to and from programming languages.
+While imperfect, it’s now far easier to convert English to and from programming languages.

 The history of programming languages perfectly illustrates this convergence.